 Benefits of joining IPPS New Zealand:

-- A bi-monthly newsletter with news and information about what is happening i IPPS New Zealand and overseas.
+- A newsletter 3 times a year newsletter with news and information about what is happening in IPPS New Zealand and overseas.

 - An annual conference, held in April or May each year in various locations around New Zealand.
 There are speakers and practical demonstrations, visits to nurseries, gardens and other points of interest plus plenty of time for networking and socialising.